 - Use a detailed communication book to share information between your home and the care setting.

-- Talk with your child’s carer about how you expect your child to behave.
+- Talk with your child’s educator about how you expect your child to behave.

-The National Quality Framework (NQF) requires that early childhood services are inclusive – that each child who attends can take part in a service’s regular activities and routines, and that each child feels confident and secure.
+The National Quality Framework (NQF) requires that early childhood services are inclusive.
+This means that every child who attends a service can take part in the service’s regular activities and routines, and that every child feels confident and secure.

 Settling children from diverse cultural and language backgrounds: tips